isotopo/aws-lambda-testing/README.md

 #### `aws-lambda-testing.exec([params,callback]) => self || promise`
 This method exec the handler and return a promise, this promise is resolve with the return valur of callback passed to this function and rejected with every error catched or values passed to ctx.fail or ctx.done.
 If you do not pass a callback return a promise.
+If process is over timeout or memory usage limit a error is return in callback or promise.
 ##### `Event pre config`

 There event preconfig to use, if params is a string and equal to: